namero999/gcs-simple-lib/README.md

 gcs-simple-lib
 ==============

-A simple library to interact with Google Cloud Storage for Developers
+A simple Java library to interact with Google Cloud Storage for Developers

+Licensed under the I-dont-give-a-shit-what-you-do-with-this-code license ┌∩┐(◕_◕)┌∩┐